rosmo-robot/smartcar_shield/README.md

 There are 4 motors with directional odometers which enable not only to determine how much the wheels have moved but also the direction they spin.
 See [Smartcar 1.0 documentation](https://github.com/platisd/smartcar_shield#smartcar-shield)

+The Smartcar 2.0 project is a redesign of the hardware, retaining software compatibility with the orginal platform, but adding additional hardware interfaces and additional supported software.

 ![Platform V1](https://raw.githubusercontent.com/rosmo-robot/smartcar_shield/master/extras/images/smart.jpg)